Tindale Genealogical Collection

 SLQ has copies of genealogical information and photographs from the Tindale Genealogical Collection for the Queensland Aboriginal communities of Yarrabah, Cherbourg, Mona Mona, Palm Island, Woorabinda, Bentinck Island, Doomadgee and Mornington Island, as well as two northern New South Wales communities at Boggabilla and Woodenbong.

-We have also created an online index of names recorded in the genealogies.
+We have also created an online index of names recorded in the genealogies, available through the State Library's One Search catalogue.
 Although anyone can search the index, because much of the information is private or sensitive, there are restrictions on who can access the full family tree information and photographs.

-- Find more information and access conditions for the Tindale Genealogical Collection
+- Find access conditions and more information for the Tindale Genealogical Collection.

 The Tindale Genealogical Collection is a great resource for researching Aboriginal family history, however it does contain some inaccuracies.
 Most of these are due to the limited time Tindale had to cross check the information he obtained in the field against other sources or return to the mission to re-check previously collected information.
 Information from this collection should not be your only source for family history research.